-Today we will dive into the science behind nutrition and wound healing, and give you some of the top nutrition tips from doctors and nutritionists that may speed up your recovery.
+Today we will dive into the science behind nutrition and wound healing to help you figure out the right wound healing diet for your body.

 Does what you eat affect wound healing?

 Without a shadow of a doubt, nutrition plays a large role in wound healing.
-Wound healing process is a multi-stage, complex operation, and your body requires the right nutrients and energy for the wound healing process to work properly.
+The wound-healing process is a multi-stage, complex operation, and your body requires the right nutrients and energy for it to work properly.

 If you notice any signs of your wound not healing properly, it’s important to contact your doctor as soon as possible.
 Quality nutrition may be the key to reactivating wound recovery.